Ikromjon1998/backend/README.md

 - Logging is configured in `app/logging_config.py` and logs to both stdout and `app.log` file.
 - Extra fields in `.env` are ignored due to the config setting in `app/config.py`.

+### Canonical Entities
+- The canonical entities used for matching are currently hardcoded in `app/config.py` under the `canonical_entities` field.
+In production, you may want to load these from a database or external file.

 ## 📖 API Endpoints

 ### Single Entity Matching